 Choices made by recipients regarding how to use their time in order to gain direction, purpose, and quality in their daily lives is critical to the person's well-being and health.
 The recipient's choice of meaningful day activities can be based on interests, skills, and talents.
 Meaningful day activities can involve choices that are not paid for by the waiver, including paid employment, volunteer work, and school.
 For those services funded by the waiver, the meaningful day activity must directly address identified goals in the recipient's support plan.

 Medicaid Waiver Services Agreement

 The contract between APD and providers of waiver services for individuals with developmental disabilities.

 Medical Necessity/ Medically Necessary

-In accordance with Rule 59G-1.010, F.A.C., "[T]he medical or allied care, goods, or services furnished or ordered must:
+As defined in Rule 59G-1.010, F.A.C.